 During your assessment you’ll have some foster care training requirements.
-You will be invited to your local Compass office to attend our three-day Skills to Foster training.
+You will be invited to your local Compass office to attend our three-day Skills to Foster training course.
 If you have a partner, both of you will need to attend.

 During these three days you will be part of a group that is led by an experienced Social Worker in family matching and a local foster carer.
 The course will provide a fun, interesting and insightful opportunity for you to find out as much as you can about the role of the foster carer.